Lin Martin Melbourne Global Scholarship

 Eligible candidates are selected on the basis of demonstrated social, educational and financial disadvantage.

-All applicants will be notified of the outcome by email within four weeks of the closing date.
+All applicants will be notified of the outcome by email within five to six weeks of submitting an application.

 If you have any further queries, please do not hesitate to contact us.